janx/pm/All Core Devs Meetings/Meeting 8.md

 ## 2. EIP/ERC GitHub Organization
 ###Improvement Discussion
-Hudson and other editors will clean up the EIPs and continue dialog about what to change in the repo.
+Hudson will clean up the EIPs and continue dialog about what to change in the repo.

 ## Non-agenda
 Future meetings will start being held twice monthly in order to process EIPs more quickly.
 We will likely have a set time/date (such as every other Monday) to prevent the added complexity of using Doodle's to ask a bunch of people what time works best for them.

 ## Attendance
-Alex Beregszaszi (Solidity), Alex Van de Sande (Mist/Ethereum Wallet), Anton Nashatyrev (ethereumJ), Casey Detrio (Volunteer), Christian Reitwiessner (cpp-ethereum), Dan Finlay (MetaMask), Dimitry Khokhlov (cpp-ethereum), Felix Lange (geth), Greg Colvin (EVM), Hudson Jameson (Ethereum Foundation), Jan Xie (ethereum-ruby & pyethereum), Jeffrey Wilcke (geth), Martin Becze (Research), Péter Szilágyi (geth), Vitalik Buterin (Research & pyethereum)
+Alex Beregszaszi (Solidity), Alex Van de Sande (Mist/Ethereum Wallet), Anton Nashatyrev (ethereumJ), Casey Detrio (Volunteer), Christian Reitwiessner (cpp-ethereum), Dan Finlay (MetaMask), Dimitry Khokhlov (cpp-ethereum), Felix Lange (geth), Greg Colvin (EVM), Hudson Jameson (Ethereum Foundation), Jan Xie (ruby-ethereum & pyethereum), Jeffrey Wilcke (geth), Martin Becze (Research), Péter Szilágyi (geth), Vitalik Buterin (Research & pyethereum)